khs-stevenson/plantshelf/README.md

 - [ ] Go to [the PlantShelf repository](https://github.com/S-Mangan/plantshelf), click Fork, and accept all the defaults.
 ![Screenshot of making a fork](/documentation/github_fork.png "Screenshot of making a fork")

-- [ ] Now that you have your own copy, try making a small change to its README:
+- [ ] Now that you have your own copy, try making a very small change to its README:
 ![Screenshot of editing the README](/documentation/github_edit.png "Screenshot of editing the README")

 - [ ] When you click Commit Changes, you can write a short message about your change.
 Make it something descriptive that will help you remember what you changed later (e.g. "added my name to README heading")